ropensci/roweb3/content/blog/2022-12-16-ropensci-news-digest-december-2022/index.md

 And remember, you can always cowork independently on work related to R, work on packages that tend to be neglected, or work on what ever you need to get done!

+\* Note that the January Co-working session is on the *second* Tuesday in January.

 ## Software :package: